The only Dutch book to successfully overturn a full book ban:

 “This book is characterised by a highly readable style. ...
 The theory about the film roll, however, is improbable, and what the author means by ‘psychiatrization’ is unclear.”

-Dr Klaas Dijkhoff, Minister of Defence, downplaying Giltay’s meticulousness in a parliamentary letter (2017), while the Hague Court of Appeal praised it
+Dr Klaas Dijkhoff, Minister of Defence, criticizing Giltay’s meticulousness in a parliamentary letter (2017), while The Hague Court of Appeal precisely praised it

-Ank Bijleveld, Minister of Defence, publicly acknowledging Giltay’s military acuity via tweet in an international context, regarding a trivial detail (2018), a paradoxical contrast to the never-revoked Defence position from 1999 branding him as “completely insane”
+Ank Bijleveld, Minister of Defence, publicly acknowledging Giltay’s military acuity in a tweet in an international context, regarding a trivial detail (2018)—a paradoxical contrast to the never-revoked Defence position from 1999 branding him as “completely insane”

-“The passage [warning of fake news] is not based on your book The Cover-up General.”
+“The passage [warning against fake news] is not based on your book The Cover-up General.”

-While the government speaks with two voices, the book reads like pure suspense.
+While the government does not speak with one voice, the book reads like pure suspense.

-“Evokes the atmosphere of Graham Greene’s famous Our Man in Havana.
-But set in Delft in the offices of an internet provider …”
+“It evokes the atmosphere of Graham Greene’s famous Our Man in Havana.
+But set in Delft, in the offices of an internet provider …”

-Dr Christ Klep, military historian and author of Somalia, Rwanda, Srebrenica, comparing The Cover-up General to a spy classic
+Dr Christ Klep, military historian and author of Somalia, Rwanda, Srebrenica, compares The Cover-up General to a spy classic

 “I’m reading the book with bated breath.
 It feels like fiction, so bizarrely thrilling and worrying at the same time.
 I keep falling from one astonishment to the next!”